 Intended Outcomes for the course

-Students completing this course will be able to demonstrate the ability to produce/draw and read accurate, professional quality drawings of the
+Students completing this course should be able to produce/draw and read accurate, professional quality drawings of the

 Outcome Assessment Strategies